cole-brokamp/dep/README.md

 # source("https://install-github.me/cole-brokamp/dep")
 ```

+`dep` is currently undergoing development and the API is subject to change.
+If you are using `dep` for critical projects, you may want to specify a specific version with, e.g. `source("https://install-github.me/cole-brokamp/dep@0.1.1")`.

-## An Opinionated Workflow
+## An Opinionated Workflow / How This Differs from Similar Packages

-- use a global library on your local machine and then use a private library only when deploying
+- all package dependencies should be evident within the code
+- use version numbers and/or GH sha1 strings to specify versions (you *don't* need all packages that you rely on to be available on CRAN *on the same date*)
 - uses `DESCRIPTION` files; these are already implemented for R packages, but here we use a lightweight version for R *projects* (already in wide use within R ecosystem, but uses `debian control file` standards)
+- `DESCRIPTION` file is calculated from code and not manually edited
 - supports CRAN *and* GitHub packages
-- use version numbers and/or GH sha1 strings to specify versions (you *don't* need all packages that you rely on to be available on CRAN *on the same date*)
-- all package dependencies should be evident within the code
-- `DESCRIPTION` file is calculated from code and not manually edited
-- each time you run `dep::ends()`, the `DESCRIPTION` file will be overwritten completely
+- each time you run `dep::ends()`, the `DESCRIPTION` file will be overwritten completely (well, at least when `overwrite = TRUE` is supplied)
+- keep your DESCRIPTION file under version control! this will allow for quick reverting of the file and easier sharing of projects with colleagues
 - all package versions and R version are taken from the current session (package must be installed to take a dependency on it)
-- keep your DESCRIPTION file under version control! this will allow for quick reverting of the file and easier sharing of projects with colleagues

-## TODO

-- add system dependencies to DESC file when creating DESC file
-- what to do about sysreqs when deploying?
-- make backend for package installation selectable ('pak', 'remotes')
-- ensure that dep doesn't try to install packages that are already installed or available in starting images
-- make option to use different filename besides `DESCRIPTION`
-- add option to deploy to check if all libraries are installed and error if not
-- how can tags/releases in git be synced with versions in DESC file?
-- should dep::ends refuse if DESC file already exists?  or just write over this (maybe make a backup??)
+- use a global library on your local machine and then use a private library only when deploying